 These arguments suggest that the relationship between firm performance and founder-CEO status is different than it is for professional managers.
 Not only may firm performance be different when the founder is in charge, but performance may also affect founder-CEO turnover in a different manner than it affects the turnover of professional CEOs.
 Previous empirical literature has examined the effect of founder-CEOs on firm performance.
 Management studies report a positive correlation, a negative effect, or no effect (Jayaraman et al., 2000).
-In the finance literature, McConaughy et al (1998), Palia and Ravid (2002), Anderson and Reeb (2003) and Fahlenbrach (2003) report a positive effect of founder-CEOs on performance.
-Importantly, none of the above studies directly examines the potential endogeneity of the status of the founder as the current CEO.
-In fact, previous literature on founder-CEOs has largely ignored the effect of firm performance on founder-CEO status.
-However, there are good reasons to expect that founder-CEO status is endogenous in a performance regression.
+In the finance literature, Morck, Shleifer, and Vishny (1988), McConaughy et al (1998), Palia and Ravid (2002), Anderson and Reeb (2003), Fahlenbrach (2005), and Villalonga and Amit (2005) report a positive effect of founder-CEOs on performance.
+However, these studies largely ignore the effect of firm performance on founder-CEO turnover.
+There are good reasons to expect the founder-CEO status to be a function of firm performance.
 For example, because CEOs appear to retain their titles more frequently when the firm is doing well (Warner, Watts and Wruck, 1988; Weisbach, 1988; Jensen and Murphy, 1990), this might also be true for founders.
-This argument could explain the positive correlation between founder-CEOs and performance that some of the previous studies mentioned above have identified.
 On the other hand, if founders are entrenched then it might be difficult to remove them, even following poor performance.
-This effect could bias the coefficient on founder-CEO status downward in performance regressions.
+This entrenchment effect could bias the coefficient on founder-CEO status downward in performance regressions.